Analysis | Trump’s twin post-election failures

 On Nov.
 1, the country was averaging 82,400 new cases a day.
 By Election Day, the average hit 87,500.
 It’s been more than twice that on each of the past five days.

 In every state, the number of new cases each day is higher than it was on Nov.
-3. In nearly every state, the number of new cases being recorded each day hit a new high after the election concluded.
+3. In nearly every state, the number of new cases being recorded each day hit a new high after the election.

 One line of argument as the election neared was that the United States’ growing problem with the virus was a function of global shifts.
 Cases in the European Union were also spiking, for the first time pushing the E.U. past the United States in new cases on a per-population basis.

-But European Union countries then introduced new measures meant to contain the spread of the virus, including encouraging renewed stay-at-home measures.
-Countries like France, Germany and Italy — one of the worst-hit countries at the outset of the pandemic — implemented new containment measures in late October.
-New case totals began to slide.
+But E.U. countries then introduced new measures meant to contain the spread of the virus, including encouraging renewed stay-at-home measures.
+Countries such as France, Germany and Italy — one of the worst-hit countries at the outset of the pandemic — implemented new containment measures in late October.
+New-case totals began to slide.

-States in the U.S. largely haven’t introduced new efforts to contain the spread of the virus.
+Here, states largely haven’t introduced new efforts to contain the spread of the virus.
 In March, Trump called for such efforts.
 Since the third surge began in mid-September, he’s declined to do so.
-He failed even to encourage Americans not to travel for Thanksgiving, instead celebrating the country’s tradition of “gather[ing] with family and friends to celebrate this season of generosity, hope, and gratitude.”
+He neglected even to encourage Americans not to travel for Thanksgiving, instead celebrating the country’s tradition of “gather[ing] with family and friends to celebrate this season of generosity, hope, and gratitude.”

 Some Trump allies dismiss the rise in the number of cases as unimportant.
 In reality, the effects of these surges are significant.
 Hospitalizations surged in nearly every state soon after the number of cases began to increase.
 In some states, happily, those numbers have begun to decline, though nearly every state is still seeing more hospitalizations than they did on Nov.
 3.